Raaliya/talentlms-it-support-learning-project/README_TalentLMS_IT_Support_Project.md

 The programme includes:

-- Clearly defined competency requirements
+- Competency requirements
 - Sequential course progression
-- Short, task-focused learning units
+- Learning units that focuses on tasks
-- Scenario-based activities
+- Activities based on scenarios
-- Instructor-reviewed assignments
+- Assignments reviewed by Instructors
 - Competency sign-off criteria
 - Learner enrolment and progress tracking
-- Course and training-status reporting
+- Reporting of the status of the Course and Training

 The practical assessments are designed to evaluate whether a learner can **apply** the required process, rather than only recall information.